Oren Hasson: My Pictorial Swift CV

 - What would happen to a photograph if I altered its fourth dimension?

-- Will my interpretation of whatever that happens to matter in space and time, or of whatever that COULD have happened to it, of whatever that was seen through time or COULD have been seen given enough time, make sense to others?
+- Will my interpretation of space in time via my choice of photography method, of whatever that was seen or COULD have been seen through time, make sense to others?

 My blog gives me the opportunity to elaborate on details of the creation of certain images, including their use of Time and of special photography or post-processing techniques.
-I also use the blog to ask philosophical questions about art and photography, and on the boundaries between photography, photographic art and photography-based art.
-I think I do not cross the border to the land of digital art, but that is sometimes a matter of personal taste.
+I also use the blog to ask philosophical questions about art and photography, and on the boundaries between Documenting Photography, Photographic Art and Photography-Based Art.
 Other posts are more technical, presenting tips and guides to special techniques of photography and of post processing, or on the presentation of photos on the web.